rusefi/rusefi_documentation/Lua-Scripting.md

 Set the duty cycle of the specified PWM channel.

 - Parameters
   - `index`: The index of the PWM channel to set.
+Valid values are 0 through 7, one for each of the 8 channels.
   - `duty`: Desired duty cycle of the output.  `0.0` = fully off, and `1.0` = fully on.  `0.25` = on 25% of the time, off 75% of the time.
 - Returns
   - none